How to Make a Capsule Wardrobe Work for You

 On the other hand, I originally thought that I’d need to purchase bright colored flats to make my capsule work, but once I tried on all my items, I realized that my cranberry flats worked perfectly and there was no need to purchase additional shoes.

 Lastly, make note of future purchases.
-In this case, I noted that I would like a light colored scarf with green and navy in the print.
+In this case, I noted that I would like a striped purse.
 I am not ready to run out and purchase this item, because I don’t think it makes or breaks my outfits, but I would like it in the future.
 So, if I happen to see one on ThredUp or on sale in a local shop, I will purchase it, but I’m in no rush.

 Step 5: Have fun with it